Owmacohe/pantry/README.md

 # Pantry

-*A tag-based wiki system inspired by [TiddlyWiki](https://tiddlywiki.com)*
+Pantry is tag-based wiki system.
+Operating purely through Javascript magic, it turns MarkDown files into hypertext articles, which can be tagged, linked to, and generated as dynamic lists.
+Pantry is inspired by [TiddlyWiki](https://tiddlywiki.com), and is an attempt to simplify and streamline many of that system's features.
+It requires no programming knowledge, save for some understanding of the system's modified MarkDown language *(see below for more)*, and the ability to edit `.md` and `.txt` files.
+I use it for my TTRPG worldbuilding, personal databases, and for complex note-taking.
+Please reach out and let me know if you use the system for any of your porojects!

 ***Disclaimer:*** A Pantry wiki can only load properly when either hosted on a website or loaded through a local server, such as Jetbrains's Built-In Preview feature.
-It will not load properly when simply opening the local file.
+It will not load properly when simply opening the local `index.html` file in a browser.

 ## Setup